mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Don't be a jerk

 From time to time, you'll disagree with the author.
-It's important to be respectful and constructive.
+Being respectful and constructive is important.
 Avoid personal attacks or condescending language.
 Don't say "this is wrong."
 Instead, say "I would do it this way."